dogweather/forkful/content/en/lua/strings/deleting-characters-matching-a-pattern.md

   \ to identify and remove specific sequences of characters from a string.
 Programmers\u2026"
 lastmod: '2024-03-13T22:45:00.191112-06:00'
 model: gpt-4-1106-preview
-summary: "Deleting characters matching a pattern in Lua is about using patterns to\
-  \ identify and remove specific sequences of characters from a string.
-Programmers\u2026"
+summary: Deleting characters matching a pattern in Lua is about using patterns to identify and remove specific sequences of characters from a string.
 title: Deleting characters matching a pattern
 weight: 5
 ---